top of page

 So mates, do NOT be caught dead in the water over the next year!
 As we cast off, look for opportunities as to how you can be our Deckhand of the Month!
 The Canyon Lake Yacht Club will be on the crow’s nest looking for that deck hand that goes the extra mile and guides us towards our destination.
 We have our map above but are always open to veering new courses too!
 Feel the talk of the boat and set your destination(s) and let us showcase you….

-CLYC January 2025
+CLYC March 2025

 Deckhands of the Month!